-Number of hours: A total number of hours must be indicated for each work package.
+- Number of hours: A total number of hours must be indicated for each work package.
 It is not mandatory to indicate number of hours for each sub element of the work package.
-The total number of project work hours must be indicated and correspond to the number of hours indicated in the total project budget in the sheet 'Total budget'.

-- WP budget: A total budget must be indicated for each work package (WP).
+The total number of project work hours must be indicated and correspond to the number of hours indicated in the total project budget in the sheet 'Total budget'. - WP budget: A total budget must be indicated for each work package (WP).
 It is not mandatory to provide numbers for each sub element of the work package.
 The total project budget must be indicated and correspond to the amount indicated in the total project budget in the sheet 'Total budget.' - Compliance between activity type and deliverable type is necessary, as deliverable types are connected to activity type.
-That is, if you have not applied for a project with research share, the deliverable types under 'Application-oriented research' cannot be used.
-If research deliveries are included in the Gantt diagram, the project must include research and Form E (research description) must be completed.
+That is, if you have not applied for a project with demonstration content, the deliverable types under 'Demonstration' cannot be used.
+This also applies at WP-level, if no research is specified as type for a WP in the Gantt chart, the delivery types under 'Application-oriented research' cannot be used.